onap/dcaegen2/docs/sections/installation_oom.rst

 All ONAP Helm charts are organized under the **kubernetes** directory of the **OOM** project, where roughly each ONAP component occupies a subdirectory.
 DCAE charts are placed under the **dcaegen2** directory.

+All DCAE Services are deployed through Cloudify Blueprint.
+The default ONAP DCAE deployment includes small subset of DCAE services deployed through Bootstrap pod to meet
+ONAP Integration usecases.
+Optinally operators can deploy on-demand other MS required for their usecases as described in `On-demand MS Installation
+<installation_MS_ondemand.rst>`_.

 The PNDA data platform is an optional DCAE component that is placed under the **pnda** directory.
-Details for how to configure values to enable PNDA installation during Helm install are described in `Installing PNDA During Helm Chart Based DCAE Deployment
+Details for how to configure values to enable PNDA installation during Helm install are described in `Installing PNDA through Helm Chart
-<installation_pnda>`.
+<installation_pnda.rst>`_.

 DCAE Chart Organization
 -----------------------